clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Why combine it with malate?

-Citrulline malate is a specific form in which citrulline is combined with malate—the salt form of malic acid.
-Malate is found in apples and also plays a role in the body’s energy metabolism.
+Citrulline malate is a special form in which citrulline is combined with malate – the salt form of malic acid.
+Malate is known from apples and also plays a role in the body's energy metabolism.

-The combination of citrulline and malate was investigated in a human study published inthe British Journal of Sports Medicine.
-Using magnetic resonance spectroscopy, the study demonstrated that taking citrulline malate over a 15-day period leads to improved energy supply to the muscles.
+The combination of citrulline and malate was investigated in a human study published in the British Journal of Sports Medicine.
+Using magnetic resonance spectroscopy, it was shown that taking citrulline malate for 15 days leads to improved energy supply in the muscles.

-"The rate of oxidative ATP production in muscles during exercise and the rate of PCr recovery after exercise both increase in subjects who receive citrulline/malate for 15 days.
-This beneficial effect of citrulline/malate at the oxidative level may be mediated by malate, an intermediate in the tricarboxylic acid cycle."
+"The rate of oxidative ATP production in muscles during training and the rate of PCr recovery after training both increase in subjects who receive citrulline/malate for 15 days.
+This positive effect of citrulline/malate at the oxidative level may be mediated by malate, an intermediate product of the tricarboxylic acid cycle."

-Specifically, it was found that both mitochondrial ATP production during physical activity and phosphocreatine recovery after exercise were increased.
-ATP (adenosine triphosphate) is the primary source of energy for muscle contractions and physical performance.
+Specifically, it was found that both mitochondrial ATP production during physical activity and phosphocreatine regeneration after exertion were increased.
+ATP (adenosine triphosphate) is the most important energy source for muscle contractions and physical performance.

-Scientists believe that this effect is not solely due to citrulline, but also largely to malate.
-Malate is an intermediate product of the citric acid cycle—a central component of aerobic energy production.
-There, it is converted into oxaloacetate, a key regulator of the rate of ATP synthesis during oxygen consumption.
+Scientists assume that this effect is not due to citrulline alone, but also largely to malate.
+Malate is an intermediate product of the citric acid cycle – a central part of aerobic energy production.
+There, it is converted into oxaloacetate, a crucial regulator of the speed of ATP synthesis using oxygen.

-Malate is oxidized to oxaloacetate in the citric acid cycle, and the concentration of oxaloacetate is one of the most important regulatory factors governing the rate of aerobic ATP production.
+Malate is dehydrogenated to oxaloacetate in the citric acid cycle, the concentration of which is one of the most important control variables for the rate of aerobic ATP production.

 Citrulline malate for athletes?

-Citrulline malate is regularly studied in research on performance enhancement in strength and endurance sports.
-The results have been inconsistent so far—clear and universally applicable dosage recommendations, such as those for creatine, cannot currently be derived.
+Citrulline malate is regularly studied for performance support in strength and endurance sports.
+So far, the results are not consistent – clear and generally applicable intake recommendations, such as for creatine, cannot currently be derived.

-Nevertheless, citrulline malate is considered a promising substance for high-intensity training and competition.
+Nevertheless, citrulline malate is considered a promising substance for high-intensity training and competition demands.

-Some studies suggest that taking citrulline malate before physical activity—such as tennis—can improve performance.
-It should be noted, however, that these results were obtained under controlled laboratory conditions.
-Whether these effects can be directly applied to real-world competitive situations remains a subject for further research.
+Individual studies suggest that taking citrulline malate before athletic exertion – for example in tennis – may improve performance.
+It should be noted that these results were obtained under controlled laboratory conditions.
+Whether these effects can be transferred one-to-one to real competition situations remains the subject of further research.

-"These data suggest that taking citrulline malate before a match can improve tennis players' performance.
-However, this study was conducted in a controlled laboratory setting, so further research is needed to determine how this translates to performance on the tennis court."
+"These data suggest that taking citrulline malate before competition may improve tennis players' performance.
+However, this study used a controlled laboratory environment, so investigating its direct application to performance on the tennis court should be considered."

 Who should not take citrulline?

-People with rheumatoid arthritis may have an increased risk of developing antibodies against citrullinated proteins (ACPA), which can lead to autoimmune reactions.
-Similarly, individuals with elevated blood glucose levels should exercise caution, as they already have elevated citrulline levels.
-People with low blood pressure should also avoid citrulline, as it can further lower their blood pressure.
+People with rheumatoid arthritis may have an increased risk of antibodies against citrullinated proteins (ACPA), which can lead to autoimmune reactions.
+People with elevated glucose levels should also be cautious, as they already have elevated citrulline levels.
+People with low blood pressure should also avoid citrulline, as it can lower it further.

-Citrulline is sufficient—it is converted into arginine in the body while simultaneously inhibiting the breakdown of arginine.
-As a result, arginine levels remain elevated for longer than when arginine is taken directly.
+Citrulline is enough – it is converted into arginine in the body and at the same time inhibits arginine breakdown.
+This keeps arginine levels high for longer than with direct arginine intake.

-Why not just take arginine instead of citrulline?
+Why not simply take arginine instead of citrulline?

 Citrulline is absorbed more efficiently by the body and remains active for longer.
-As a result, it can have a more sustained effect than pure arginine.
+This can allow it to have a more sustained effect than pure arginine.

 Is the product vegan?

-Yes, PURE Citrulline Malate capsules are 100% vegan, including the HPMC capsule shell.
+Yes, the PURE Citrulline Malate capsules are 100% vegan, including the capsule shell made from HPMC.

 Taking it on an empty stomach may cause mild nausea.
-It is recommended that you do not take citrulline malate on an empty stomach.
+It is recommended not to take citrulline malate on an empty stomach.

 of which L-citrulline 2 g